Hatchi-Kin/quick_mlflow_setup/README.md

 ```

 ## first time setup
-Need to go to the MiniO UI and create a  access key and secret key.
+Need to go to the MiniO UI at http://localhost:9001 using the default credentials (minioadmin:minioadmin)
+and create a  access key and secret key.
-Then, make a copy of the `.env.example` file and rename it to `.env`.
+Then, make a copy of the `.env.example` files and rename them to `.env`.
-Update the `.env` file with the access key and secret key.
+Update the `.env` files with the access key and secret key.

 then restart the services
 ```bash